gnargle/RinaChanBoard/README.md

 ![Rina-Chan Board, Glowing and Smiling!](/Images/Complete_Face.jpg)

 # RinaChanBoard
- Code, STLs and info to crate a working Rina-Chan Board from Love Live!
+ Code, STLs and info to create a working Rina-Chan Board from Love Live!

 ## The Headset Model